Fody/Fody/.github/ISSUE_TEMPLATE/bug_report.md

 #### Preamble

-Questions specific to IL manipulation should be placed on [Stack Overflow](https://stackoverflow.com/) or the [Cecil mailing list](https://groups.google.com/forum/#!forum/mono-cecil).
+Questions specific to IL manipulation should be placed on [Stack Overflow](https://stackoverflow.com/) or the [Cecil Forum](https://groups.google.com/forum/#!forum/mono-cecil).

 General questions about Fody or weavers should be placed on [Stack Overflow](https://stackoverflow.com/) or the [Fody Gitter room](https://gitter.im/Fody/Fody)

 Where relevant, ensure you are using the current stable versions of the following:

  * Fody (note for this you need an explicit NuGet reference to Fody in your csproj)
- * Fody weavers
+ * Any Fody weavers being used
  * Visual Studio
  * [.NET Core SDK](https://www.microsoft.com/net/download)